 While it's tempting to grab a glob of product and run it through your hair in the hope of saving styling time, it's more likely you'll end up with weighed down, oily looking locks that won't style and are far from decent looking.

 Hair Care Rule #3: Keeping Your Hair Expectations in Check

 If your hair is naturally thick and wavy then you're never going to have silky smooth salon straight strands without spending hours on your hair.
 And if you only have twenty minutes to style your hair in the morning before work then any straightening attempt is only going to leave you with bad, half styled hair.
 Do yourself and your locks a favor and stick to...

-- Hairstyles that are achievable for your hair type.
+- Hairstyles for your hair type that are achievable.

 - Looks that are on your level of styling expertise.

 - Hairdos that can easily be done in the styling time that you have available to you.